Frequently Asked Questions

 No, this will not change.
 There will be no change to budget billing if you participate in Foxborough Power Forward.

 In Massachusetts, an electric utility like National Grid is fundamentally an electricity delivery company.
 National Grid does not generate electricity for you.
 They are responsible for delivering electricity to you, for maintaining the poles and wires, and for addressing power outages.
-They charge you for these services on the delivery portion of your electricity bill.
+They charge you for these services on the Delivery portion of your electricity bill.

 An electricity supplier is a company that buys electricity for you.
+You have three electricity supply choices in Massachusetts:

 Before enrolling, we strongly recommend that you first check the terms of your existing electricity supply contract.
 Many include minimum enrollment periods and early termination fees.